 Your first session is about beginning a relationship with your therapist.
 They will ask about your history, what is bringing you in, and what you are hoping for.
 You set the pace.
 The goal is to build enough safety and trust to do meaningful work together.

 Most anxiety treatment focuses on managing symptoms through coping skills and thought restructuring.
 Our primary approach is relational, psychodynamic, and trauma-informed, which means we go deeper.
-We work with you to understand where your anxiety comes from, how it connects to your history, and what it is trying to protect you from.
+We work with you to understand where your anxiety comes from, how it connects to your history and your relationships, and what it is trying to protect you from.
+Research shows that this depth-oriented approach produces gains that continue to grow after therapy ends (Shedler, American Psychologist, 2010).

 Session fees range from $130 to $200 depending on the therapist.
 Many clients use insurance, which typically covers anxiety therapy with a copay.
 We are in-network with Aetna, BCBS, United Healthcare, and Optum, and we offer out-of-network reimbursement support.